-- You should refrain from agreeing to a certain valuation result before your analysis is complete.
+- Refrain from agreeing to a certain valuation result before completing your analysis.

-- You must steer clear of any attempts to mislead or defraud the recipients of your business appraisal.
+- Steer clear of any attempts to mislead or defraud the recipients of your business appraisal.

-- No fake business valuation reporting is allowed.
+- No fake business valuation reporting should creep into your work.

-- You must not be influenced in your valuation conclusion by any considerations as to the personal attributes of client or other parties such as race, ethnic background, religious preferences or gender.
+- You must not be influenced in your valuation conclusion by any considerations as to the personal attributes of client or other parties.
+For example their race, ethnic background, religious preferences or gender.

-- Your business valuation must demonstrate the appropriate level of due diligence and prevent negligent mistakes.
+- Business valuation must demonstrate the appropriate level of due diligence and prevent negligent mistakes.

 - You should have no ownership interest in the business being valued to avoid conflicts.

 Essentially, a business appraiser should conduct valuation at arms length and remain impartial throughout the project.
-Any bias or motivation to arrive at a predetermined result is obviously suspect and you should avoid it.
-This holds true even if you have had a long term relationship with the client and are quite familiar with the needs behind the business appraisal.
+Any bias or motivation to arrive at a predetermined result raises obvious suspicion and you should avoid it.
+This holds true even if you have had a long term relationship with the client and know their needs for the business appraisal.

-Buckling to your client’s pressure to come up with a figure is a bad idea.
-Your client would be better served if you prepared an objective business valuation and communicated the results and reasons behind them clearly.
+Resist the pressure to buckle to your client’s demands to come up with a figure.
+Offer instead an objective business valuation and communicate the results and reasons behind them clearly.

 You can then help your client understand what they can do to enhance their business value.
 And then develop a plan to achieve these goals over time.For More Information